Eniola-Oluwashola/portfolio/README.md

 4. Prioritize inventory and marketing spend on the top-selling products: Headphones, Laptop, and Phone.
 5. Review Smartwatch and Tablet, the two lowest-selling products, for repositioning, bundling, or discontinuation.

-**Business Impact**

-This analysis:

-- Identified a 33.2% revenue decline before it could grow into a larger business risk.
-- Revealed a 96.8% performance gap between the top and bottom sales representatives.
-- Highlighted a 111% revenue gap between the USA and Canada, the highest and lowest performing markets.
-- Exposed a 73.5% volume gap between Headphones and Smartwatch, showing both a concentration risk and an opportunity to rebalance the product mix.
-- Turned these findings into specific recommendations for revenue recovery and stronger sales execution.

 **Business Impact Statement**